booch/presentations/Laziness/slides.md

 ???

 - What does this line tell us when we read it?
-    - We need to set current account before anything else
+    - Need to set current account before anything else
 - It's a lie
-    - Don't need to think about current account until we see it used
+    - Can forget about current account until we see it used
-        - If we've named it well, probably don't need to read details
+        - If we've named it well, probably **never** need to read details

-- WARNING: Before filters are still useful
+- Controller before filters are still useful
     - For interrupting request before doing any other work
         - Authentication or authorization
         - That's the _filter_ part
     - But not for setting up data
 - NOTE: Instance variables in Rails controllers also get copied to view
     - I recommend using other mechanisms to pass data to views
+        - Passing locals to `render`
         - Labeling helper methods
         - Decent Exposure gem